 Medical Billing and Coding Career Diploma

-Start your new career in Medical Billing and Coding in as little as seven months.
+Start your new career in Medical Billing and Coding in as little as nine months.
 Medical Billing and Coding jobs are expected to increase 22% in the next few years.¹ We’ll help you succeed with expert instruction from dedicated faculty members with real world experience.

 This accredited program provides everything you'll need to prepare for a better future – including preparation for the AHIMA and AAPC certification exams, and a free AAPC membership – all at a fraction of the cost of other schools.

 The program also includes updated content on both ICD-9 and ICD-10 coding.
 Penn Foster will help you train at home, on the go, all at the pace that’s right for you.
 You’ll complete real-world examples of coding, and learn how to manage records and file claims, prepare insurance forms, and handle billing for clinics, doctors’ offices, or private billing services.